Skip to content

 scene.lightManager.addDirectionalLight(dirLight);

-// [Note] To see lighting effects, you must use materials reacting to light such as PhongMaterial.
+// [Note] To see lighting effects, you must use materials that react to light, such as PhongMaterial.

-Configure a completed scene by combining object adding and lighting setup learned earlier.
-We used a TorusKnot model that shows three-dimensionality well, and activated Grid and Axis to grasp the sense of space.
+Configure a complete scene by combining the object addition and lighting setup learned earlier.
+We've used a TorusKnot model, which highlights three-dimensionality well, and activated Grid and Axis to provide a sense of space.

 import * as RedGPU from "https://redcamel.github.io/RedGPU/dist/index.js";